jarrodlombardo/jarrodlombardo.github.io/resume-conference.md

 ## Conference Related Experience

-### Manager, Development
-#### Tableau Software    Vancouver, BC  January 2016 - Present;    Seattle, Washington  June 2015 - December 2015
-  * Leadership and management of the Development team including resource management, hiring, mentorship, and performance management
-  * Management of resources and risks to ensure on-time and requirement complete delivery of features assigned to team.
-  * Ensuring that the products are developed following an architecture that supports the company�s business plan.
-  * Participation in bug triage, prioritization, and assignment.
-  * Direct supervision of a team of developers.
-  * Participation in the Development recruiting process, including initial sourcing of candidates, interviewing of candidates, and making offers.
-  * Lead a teams of up to 250 peers at Tableau Conference (2012-Present) to manage up to 80 breakout session rooms during 5 days of conference, plus months of planning beforehand.

 ### Department Head, Of Facilitation Magic
 #### Nan Desu Kan    Denver, Colorado    June 2017 - Present (part-time, volunteer)
   * Continually consult with Logistics, Operations, and Line Control staff throughout the convention to ensure any gaps between their responsibilities are filled.